adrianliaw/PyCuber/README.md

 This is a Rubik's cube solver by Python2

-- CFOP : This package is the solving algorithm called <a href="http://www.speedsolving.com/wiki/index.php/CFOP">CFOP</a> by Jessica Fridrich, also known as Fridrich Method
+- CFOP : This package is the solving algorithm called [CFOP]("http://www.speedsolving.com/wiki/index.php/CFOP") by Jessica Fridrich, also known as Fridrich Method

-- LBL : This is the biginner <a href="http://www.speedsolving.com/wiki/index.php/Layer_by_layer">Layer By Layer</a> method on solving Rubik's cube, coming soon
+- LBL : This is the biginner [Layer By Layer]("http://www.speedsolving.com/wiki/index.php/Layer_by_layer") method on solving Rubik's cube, coming soon

-- 8355 : This is a method by a Taiwanese, see <a href="http://www.speedsolving.com/wiki/index.php/8355\_Method">the wiki</a>, solver coming soon
+- 8355 : This is a method by a Taiwanese, see [the wiki]("http://www.speedsolving.com/wiki/index.php/8355\_Method"), solver coming soon

-- BLD : A method of solving it blindfolded called <a href="http://homepage.ntlworld.com/angela.hayden/cube/blindfold_frontpage.html">3OP</a>, a lot different with other methods, coming soon
+- BLD : A method of solving it blindfolded called [3OP]("http://homepage.ntlworld.com/angela.hayden/cube/blindfold_frontpage.html")3OP, a lot different with other methods, coming soon

 ```
 TODO :